rfeinman/binocular-disparity/README.md

 ## Benchmark dataset

 Our experiment scripts use the Middlebury stereo dataset.
-To obtain the dataset, download the link file at the following link:
+To obtain the dataset, download the zip file at the following link:

 <http://www.cns.nyu.edu/~reuben/files/middlebury.zip>.